fear-ai/wpages/tests/TESTS.md

 Fixtures:
 - *.out files are small mysql tab dumps with a header row and tab-delimited column values.
+- *.tsv files use the same format as *.out.
 - *.list files are pages.list entries (one per line or comma-separated) matched against post_title.
 - tests/no_pages_list/ and tests/empty_pages_list/ are working directories for missing/empty default pages.list.
 - Expected outputs live in tests/*_expected.csv, tests/pages_text_*_expected.txt, and tests/*.md for Markdown output.